ericwbailey/ericwbailey.website/source/published/modern-health-frameworks-performance-and-harm.md

 If you do not make digital experiences for a living, what happened is not obvious at all.
 All you see is a tiny fake loading spinner that never stops.

 Experiences on the web are so poor that many people have developed coping strategies for getting what they need.
-I [force refreshed the tab](https://filecamp.com/support/problem-solving/hard-refresh/) and was unceremoniously dumped into my homepage dashboard.
+I [hard refreshed the tab](https://filecamp.com/support/problem-solving/hard-refresh/) and was unceremoniously dumped into my homepage dashboard.
 Many others may know to do the same.

 However, many others is not everyone.
 I also need to point out that people are visiting sites like this because they are not in a good place.
 Depression and stress lowers your executive function.
 Furthermore, [people internalize technology’s failures as their own](https://alistapart.com/article/paint-the-picture-not-the-frame/).